What is an Attachment of Earnings order?

 If you have not paid your council tax by the date shown on your bill, we will take recovery action against you.
 Once the Magistrates Court have granted a liability order, we can attach to your earnings.

 We ask your employer to start making deductions as soon as possible.
 You will need to ask them when this will be if you are unsure.

-How much will be taken from my wage?
+How much deduction will my employer take from my wage?

-The amount deducted is calculated based on a percentage of your net pay as detailed in the tables below.
-If you want to find out exactly how much will be deducted from your earnings, you will need to contact your employer.
+The amount deducted is a percentage of your net pay as detailed in the tables below.
+To find out exactly how much the deduction from your earnings is, you will need to contact your employer.

 Amount to be deducted from weekly earnings

 |no deduction taken

 |£185 to £225

 |17% for the first £505 and 50% for the remainder